z-siddiqi/alpaca-market-agent/docs/architecture.md

 | Position watcher | 09:35 ET weekdays | Cloud Run Job execution | Enabled |
 | Normal-session close backstop | 15:45 ET weekdays | `POST /positions/flatten` | Enabled |

-The tick endpoint will acquire a Firestore lease keyed by trading date and scheduled evaluation time before invoking the model.
-A retry or duplicate Scheduler delivery therefore returns the existing decision instead of starting a second turn.
+Each decision uses a deterministic ID keyed by trading date and scheduled evaluation time.
+A retry returns the existing decision rather than overwriting it.
 Narrative generation is similarly idempotent because its Firestore document is keyed by trading date and created only once.

 Each tick is self-contained: reconcile Alpaca account, order, position, clock, and market state; load the narrative and durable session state; run the model;